-Professor Macfarlane chairs the AALS Section on Disability Law and co-founded an affinity group for disabled law professors and allies.
+In 2021, Professor Macfarlane chaired the AALS Section on Disability Law, and co-founded an AALS affinity group for disabled law professors and allies.
 She frequently presents and writes about students, lawyers, and professors with disabilities, and the challenges they face in obtaining reasonable accommodations.
-She is also involved in disability and patient rights advocacy, and in that capacity, has testified before the Louisiana Legislature and participated in a Congressional Arthritis Caucus briefing in Washington, D.C.
-She is frequently quoted by media outlets reporting on disability and civil rights litigation, including the New York Times, the Wall Street Journal, USA Today, The Nation, NPR, Bloomberg News, and the Times-Picayune.
+Professor Macfarlane is also involved in disability and patient rights advocacy, and in that capacity, has testified before the Louisiana Legislature and participated in a Congressional Arthritis Caucus briefing in Washington, D.C.
+She is frequently quoted by media outlets reporting on civil rights litigation and disability, including the New York Times, the Wall Street Journal, USA Today, The Nation, NPR, Bloomberg News, and the Times-Picayune.

 Prior to joining the Southern University Law Center faculty, Professor Macfarlane served as an associate professor at the University of Idaho College of Law, where she was tenured in 2019.
 From 2013 to 2015, she served as a teaching fellow at the LSU Hebert Law Center.
 Prior to joining academia, Professor Macfarlane was an Assistant Corporation Counsel in the New York City Law Department, serving as lead counsel in federal civil rights actions.
 As an associate in Quinn Emanuel Urquhart & Sullivan's Los Angeles and New York offices, she represented plaintiffs in securities litigation.
 Prof. Macfarlane clerked for the District of Arizona and the U.S. Court of Appeals for the Ninth Circuit.
 She is admitted to practice in California and New York.